TheJacksonLaboratory/ImageEchelon/README.md

 You can reset the scores in the database at anytime by re-running *setup_image_echelon_db.py*.
 Note that this will eliminate all previous scores collected

-The data base columns created in image-echelon.db are include
+The database columns created in image-echelon.db are include
 ```
     updated     text    last date record updated
     name        text    name of file